-Outcome misclassification commonly exists in randomized experiments (trials).
-For example, common outcomes in randomized clinical trials are cancer diagnosis results (cancerous versus non-cancerous), blood test results (normal versus abnormal), antibody test results (positive versus negative), among many others.
-It is widely recognized that these binary clinical outcomes in practice can be misclassified (misdiagnosed) due to one or several of the following factors: 1) technical factors such as the limitations and imperfection of the diagnosis equipment and methods (\citealp{wittram2004ct}); 2) physician-side factors such as misinterpretations of the clinical data or patient's symptoms (\citealp{walsh1995clinical}); 3) patient-side factors such as patients' abnormal activities before the diagnosis and anxiety during the diagnosis (\citealp{ogedegbe2008misdiagnosis}).
-Another major type of outcome misclassification is reporting bias in self-reported binary outcomes, especially those concerning sensitive topics such as mental illness (\citealp{knauper1994diagnosing}), sexuality variables (\citealp{catania1986questionnaire}), or unhappiness with a service or product (\citealp{wood2008empirical}).
+Although immune to confounding bias or violations of sampling assumptions on outcomes, randomization tests can still suffer from other sources of bias, among which measurement error in the outcome (\citealp{arnold2016negative} \citealp{hernan2020causal}), referred to as ``binary outcome misclassification" when the outcome is binary (\citealp{carroll2006measurement, buonaccorsi2010measurement}), is a significant one.
+Outcome misclassification commonly exists in randomized experiments.
+For example, common binary outcomes in randomized clinical trials are cancer diagnosis (cancerous versus non-cancerous), blood test results (normal versus abnormal), and antibody test results (positive versus negative), among many others.
+These binary outcomes can be misclassified due to the following factors: technical limitations of the diagnosis methods (\citealp{wittram2004ct}), physician-side factors such as misinterpretations of the clinical data or patient's symptoms (\citealp{walsh1995clinical}), and patient-side factors such as patients' abnormal activities before the diagnosis and anxiety during the diagnosis (\citealp{ogedegbe2008misdiagnosis}).
+Another major type of outcome misclassification is reporting bias in self-reported binary outcomes, especially those concerning sensitive topics such as unhappiness with the treatment, sexuality questions, and mental health issues (\citealp{catania1986questionnaire, knauper1994diagnosing, wood2008empirical}).